google/blockly-samples/plugins/README.md

 ## Using Lerna

-[Lerna](https://lerna.js.org/) is being used to manage all the packages released under the ``@blockly`` npm scope.
+[Lerna](https://lerna.js.org/) is being used to version and publish all the packages released under the ``@blockly`` npm scope.

-When you first check out the repo, or if additional packages are added, run ``npm run boot`` from the project root to bootstrap all packages.

-Once you've bootstrapped the packages, you no longer need to run ``npm install`` in each of the packages.